F1: Italian Grand Prix live | DW | 08.09.2019

 +++ Please refresh for all the latest +++

+17/53 Vettel is last.
+Ouch.
+Hamilton is 1.5s behind Leclerc.
+Albon is driving well, he passes Giovinazzi and starts to eye up Sainz.
+Hamilton says over the radio: "He's quicker than us."
+The Briton won't like that.

+15/53 Verstappen is up into 16th and has just posted the fastest lap.
+Raikkonen is being investigated for starting on incorrect tyres.
+Stroll is also being given a time penalty for clipping Gasly after Vettel nearly ran him off the track.
+Penalties on penalties.

 13/53 It looks like the front three are pretty much hitting the same speeds.
 The Briton appears to be waiting for the Ferrari to make a mistake or run into trouble.
-Vettel is back in 19th and been hit with a time penalty.
+Vettel is back in 19th and been hit with a 10-second stop-go time penalty.
 Nightmare for the German on Ferrari's home circuit.
+He has to pit to serve his penalty.
+This is hard to watch.
+I can't imagine how it is to drive.

 11/53 That's pretty poor from Vettel there.
 He doesn't check it's safe to move off after spinning and I can understand Stroll's frustration.
 I think he'll be in trouble, although Stroll also pushed Gasly out when he rejoined.
 Not great driving all round there!
 Hamilton has cut Leclerc's lead to 1.1s.